ApmeM/android-flowlayout/README.md

 	* layout_verticalSpacing - override default vertical spacing

 	* layout_newLine - brake line before current element even if there is enough place in the current line.

+	* orientation - line direction.
+Use one of the following values:

+		* horizontal - line will be in horizontal direction, linebreak will create new line

+		* vertical - line will be in vertical direction, linebreak will create new column

 ## Copyrights